"Thomas More College is committed to offering a flexible curriculum which supports Senior School students to achieve their goals and ambitions."

 SACE gives students the opportunity to gain recognition and credit for Community Based Learning and Vocational Education and Training (VET) courses, and where appropriate students may be encouraged to consider taking these courses for personal development or as an organised alternative to their academic program.
 SACE also offers a range of modified subjects so that students with identified intellectual disabilities can continue with their learning.There are two stages of SACE:

-- Stage One, which most students do in Year 11, apart from the Personal Learning Plan subject, which most students do in Year 10.
+- Stage One, which most students complete across Years 10 and 11 apart from the Personal Learning Plan subject, which most students undertake in Year 10.

-- Stage Two, which most students do in Year 12.
+- Stage Two, which most students undertake in Year 12.

 Students will receive a final grade from A to E for each Stage 1 subject and A+ to E- for Stage Two subjects.
 For compulsory requirements students will need to achieve